Hurting Each Other

+History

-Previous versions
+Early versions

 The original version of the song was recorded by Jimmy Clanton and released in 1965 as a single on Mala Records.
 According to Richard Carpenter, this version of "Hurting Each Other" had a very different feel from the Carpenters' product.
 However, there are definite similarities in the vocal refrain.
 Clanton's 1965 single of the song failed to chart.

 Chad Allan & the Expressions, who later became The Guess Who, also recorded the song in 1965 on their Canadian LP Hey Ho (What You Do to Me!).
 Released as a single, the song hit #19 on the Canadian charts in early 1966.
 In June 1966 a version by Ruth Lewis, produced by Udell and Geld, was released as a single by RCA Victor records.
 A version also appeared on The Walker Brothers' second album, Portrait, which was released in November 1966.

 Ruby & the Romantics released the song as a single in 1969.
 The vocal arrangement is reflected in the Carpenters' version three years later.

 Carpenters' version

 The Carpenters recorded "Hurting Each Other" with instrumental backing from L.A. sessions musicians from the Wrecking Crew, towards the end of 1971.
 Some footage of Richard and Karen performing the backup vocals can be seen on Jerry Dunphy Visits the Carpenters, when news anchor Jerry Dunphy went to Karen and Richard Carpenter's house and interviewed them and their parents about their life.

 It was released as a single in late 1971 from the album A Song for You.
-It reached number two on the Billboard Hot 100, it was kept from number one by Without You by Harry Nilsson "Hurting Each Other" also peaked at number one on the Easy Listening chart.
+It reached number two on the Billboard Hot 100; it was kept from number one by "Without You" by Harry Nilsson.
+It also became Carpenters' sixth top-ten single in the Billboard Hot 100.
+"Hurting Each Other" also peaked at number one on the Easy Listening chart.
 Billboard ranked it as the No. 65 song for 1972.

 The Carpenters performed "Hurting Each Other" at many live concerts, including a shortened version from the "Live in Osaka" concert in 1974.